Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 Each troll was given a list of topics to focus on by a supervisor.
 She says there were usually about 10 topics on the list.
 The United States, the European Union and Putin never left the list.

-"It is laughable when Putin says that we do not know about trolls or trolls do not exist," she says, "because when anyone looks thorough the Kremlin-controlled newspapers or state TV, they can see that the propaganda in that media is the exact same stuff that the trolls are posting."
+"It is laughable when Putin says that we do not know about trolls or trolls do not exist," she says, "because when anyone looks through the Kremlin-controlled newspapers or state TV, they can see that the propaganda in that media is the exact same stuff that the trolls are posting."

 Savchuk worries about the deleterious effect of so much fake information on Russian society.